fabrezi/spring-bootcamp/README.md

 ## Short History of Java

+Java programming language came into existence through the work of James Gosling in 1994.
+He was working at Sun Microsystems at the time.

+## Java Compiler & JVM

+Compiler is a program that translates source code (high-level language) into machine code, bytecode or another programming language.

+JVM is the java virtual machine which allows any machine to run java bytecode.
+Bytecode are instructions which dictates the ..
 ## Concepts

 - Reserved-Words: Identifiers that have special meaning, such as: abstract, enum, goto, public etc.